MichaelPaulukonis/michaelpaulukonis.github.io/contents/en/blog/automated-bots.md

 I started out with Google-spreadhsheet-script bots, and "graduated" to NodeJs bots running on Heroku.

 I have some ideas for future bots, but who knows.
 These things are fun, programming exercises, linguistic exercises, artistic expressions, artistic experiments, autistic experiments, and whoknowswhat.

-This tiny url - <http://tinyurl.com/xraybots> - points back to this page.
-But is tinier.

 Bots that use Tracery/[Cheap Bots Done Quick](http://cheapbotsdonequick.com/) may have some source and notes @ <https://github.com/MichaelPaulukonis/tracery-grammars>